sinclairzx81/typescript.api/README.md

 __Arguments__

-* compilation - The compilation to be executed.
+* compilation - The compilation to be run.
 * sandbox - A sandbox. pass null to inherit the current sandbox.
-* callback - A callback that passes a content containing exported
+* callback - A callback that passes a context containing any exported variables and function.

 __Example__